Chevrolet Suburban: Tenth generation (2007)

 For the 2011 model year, the Suburban added three new exterior colors to the lineup: Mocha Steel Metallic, Green Steel Metallic, and Ice Blue Metallic.
 More features became standard on each trim, with the rear audio system, Bluetooth, floor console/storage area, woodgrain interior, luggage rack rails, body-color exterior door handle/mirror caps, and premium-cloth front bucket seats now standard on the LS trim, and chrome recovery hooks, two-speed transfer case, and 20-inch chrome wheels standard on LTZ 4WD models.
 In addition, the trailering package featured the trailer brake controller as standard on all trims.

-For the 2012 model year, trailer sway control and Hill Start Assist become standard on all trims, while the LTZ trim added a heated steering wheel as standard.
+For the 2012 model year, trailer sway control and Hill Start Assist became standard on all trims, while the LTZ trim added a heated steering wheel as standard.
 Also, the LT1/2 options for the Suburban and SLE1/2 and SLT1/2 options on the Yukon XL were discontinued, leaving the Suburban with only an LS, LT, and LTZ trim and the Yukon XL with an SLE and SLT trim.
 In 2012, GMC celebrated its 100th anniversary by releasing a special edition of its Yukon XL, offering a Heritage Edition trim package.
-This was the final year that three colors, Graystone Metallic, Gold Mist Metallic, and Blue Topaz Metallic, would be offered, along with the all-season blackwall P265/65R18 tires.
+This was the final year that the colors Graystone Metallic, Gold Mist Metallic, and Blue Topaz Metallic would be offered, along with the all-season blackwall P265/65R18 tires.

 For the 2013 model year, two new colors were offered: Champagne Silver Metallic and Blue Ray Metallic (extra charge).
 Also new was Powertrain Grade Braking, normal mode.
 The 2013 model arrived at Chevrolet dealers in June 2012.

-For the 2014 model year, power-adjustable pedals, remote vehicle starter system, and rear parking assist along with rear vision camera and inside mirror with camera display became standard on the Suburban LS trims.
+For the 2014 model year, power-adjustable pedals, remote vehicle starter system, and rear parking assist, along with rear vision camera and inside mirror with camera display, became standard on the Suburban LS trims.
 Concord Metallic (which was supposed to be available for the 2013 MY) was added to the Suburban color offerings for the 2014 models.
 For the Yukon XL, a convenience package became standard on its SLE models, along with a new color, Deep Indigo Metallic.
-In February 2014, The Suburban came in second behind the Tahoe among the top-ranked large affordable SUVs by U.S News & World Report.
-This would be followed by being acknowledged as an award recipient in the large SUV category by JD Power and Associates in July 2014.
+In February 2014, the Suburban came in second behind the Tahoe among the top-ranked large affordable SUVs by U.S. News & World Report.
+This was followed by its acknowledgement as an award recipient in the large SUV category by JD Power and Associates in July 2014.

 The three-quarter-ton model's towing capacity is 9600 lb, being one of the best of any 4×4 SUV and unmatched by any other SUV.
 The towing capacity of the Suburban 2500 was unmatched, but also uncontested because of the discontinuation of the Ford Excursion in 2006.
 The three-quarter-ton model also has a GCVW of 16000 lb.

-The 2500 Suburban was originally sourced from Silao, Mexico, from 2007 to 2008 but was moved to the Arlington, Texas, assembly plant for the 2009 model year, where production of all GM fullsize SUVs was consolidated after the closing of the Janesville plant.
+The 2500 Suburban was originally sourced from Silao, Mexico, from 2007 to 2008, but was moved to the Arlington Assembly plant in Texas for the 2009 model year, where production of all GM full-size SUVs was consolidated after the closing of the Janesville plant.